neonephos/neonephos_website/src/docs/events/2025_11_18_Summit_On_European_Digital_Sovereignty_NeoNephos_Side_Event.md

 Learn more about NeoNephos at the upcoming *Role of Open Source to advance the Sovereign Cloud Edge Continuum* side event of the [Summit on European Digital Sovereignty](https://bmds.bund.de/aktuelles/eu-summit/side-events-overview).

-Within this event, representatives from our members like SAP, T-Systems and STACKIT introduce the audience through interactive talks to our projects and the value our foundation provides to the sovereign cloud native ecosystem.
+Within this event, representatives from our members introduce the audience through interactive talks to our projects and the value our foundation provides to the sovereign cloud native ecosystem.

 ---